lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     lattice sc 4.04
     create_atoms 0 region rliquid mol h2omol 482793

+..  container:: justify

     **Explanations:** With the last four lines, a region used to deposit the water is created on the last defined lattice, which is 'fcc 4.04'.
 Then, on the next line, we define a new simple cubic lattice in order to position the water molecules on it, with a distance of 4.04 Ångstroms between each water molecule (note: the new lattice replaces the previous one as LAMMPS reads a script from top to bottom).
     Note that 4.04 Ångstroms is larger than the typical equilibrium distance between water molecules in a liquid, but this will allow us to insert ions more safely.
 Then, the 'molecule' command opens the 'TIP4P2005.txt' file, and name the associated molecule 'h2omol'.
 Finally, molecules are created on the sc lattice by the 'create_atoms' command.
 The first parameter is '0' because we use the atom id from the 'TIP4P2005.txt' file.
 The number '482793' is a seed that is required by LAMMPS, it can be any positive integer.

     Finally, let us deposit 20 ions (10 Na+, 10
     Cl-) in between the water molecules by adding these two lines to input.01.lammps:

 ..  code-block:: bash
    :caption: *to be copied in SystemCreation/input.lammps*